 Students are responsible for their personal property while on WNCC premises.
 The College is not responsible for personal items that are lost or stolen.
-The lost and found is located in the main office in Alliance, at Information Services in Scottsbluff, and at the reception desk in Sidney.
+The lost and found is located in the main office in Alliance, at Administrative Services in Scottsbluff, and at the reception desk in Sidney.

-Math Learning Center
+Math Center

 The Math Center is available for students who need assistance in mathematics.
 Students may receive help from tutors or use computer programs to provide help in specific areas.
-The center is geared particularly to students in lower-level courses, but help is available for all classes, including calculus.
 The Math Center is open for assistance during the daytime and evening and is located in the main building on the Scottsbluff Campus.